By John Wood

 One of the most effective methods of taking CBD is to place CBD oil or easy-dissolve tablets sublingually, or under the tongue.
 The CBD enters the bloodstream through the mucous membranes, which is a faster delivery method than ingestion of capsules or edibles.

-Form: Oils, tinctures, easy dissolve tablets.
+Form: Oils, tinctures, mints, easy-dissolve tablets.

 A tincture is a concentrated CBD extract created using an extraction process that separates CBD oil from the aerial plant parts (flowers) to make the highest quality CBD oil.